Monday, September 9, 2024

 Nuestra SeƱora de Buena Esperanza, part of the busy galleon trade, were sent on a scouting expedition in what is now Morro Bay, California.

-In Spanish records, they were called "Indios Luzones," natives of Luzon, one main islands of the Philippines, then under Spanish rule.
+In Spanish records, they were called "Indios Luzones," natives of Luzon, one of the main islands of the Philippines, then under Spanish rule.
 The scouting party met with resistance from indigenous people during which one of the Filipinos was killed.

 Since the the first observance of FAHM, several states have declared October as Filipino American History Month and occasionally, there is a proclamation from the White House noting the role of Filiipino Americans in the US.
 Last year, the month was noted in a social media post from President Biden.